 Brief Introduction to PL/SQL and Transact-SQL

-PL/SQL and Transact-SQL (TSQL for short) are two full (Turing-Complete) programming languages including procedures, conditionals, loops, error handlings, and integrated SQL.
+PL/SQL and Transact-SQL (TSQL for short) are two full (Turing-Complete) programming languages at the database server side which includeprocedures, conditionals, loops, error handlings, and integrated SQL.
 PL/SQL offers subprogram overloading while TSQL does not.
 In order to do a global analysis of performance issues, AppSleuth parses the code and identifies delinquent design patterns in semantic actions.
 Because these patterns include loop and subroutine calls, the parser has to detect blocks, subprograms possibly at different levels, and different kinds of loops (e.g. basic, for, while, and cursor loops for PL/SQL).

 Here are specifications of for loop constructs in PL/SQL (Figure 9):